nandlalushir/order-tracking/README.md

 This repo contain source codes for a React Table CRUD application with RESTful API Data.

-## Below some of the features are vailable
+## Below some of the features are available
  Create
  Edit
  Delete